-Warning that Liz Truss’ tax cuts will damage public services and bust Treasury rules
+Warning that Liz Truss’s tax cuts will damage public services and bust Treasury rules

 Earlier, in her first major campaign interview, the foreign secretary raised eyebrows by telling BBC Radio 4: “My tax cuts will decrease inflation.”

-The package includes reversing the National Insurance rise to fund the NHS (annual cost £13bn), scrapping the planned hike in corporation tax from 19 per cent to 25 per cent (£17bn), waiving the green levy on energy bills (cost unknown) and more help for carers to take time off work (cost unknown).
+The package includes reversing the national insurance rise to fund the NHS (annual cost £13bn), scrapping the planned hike in corporation tax from 19 per cent to 25 per cent (£17bn), waiving the green levy on energy bills (cost unknown) and more help for carers to take time off work (cost unknown).

-Ms Truss dismissed the “consensus of the Treasury, of economists”, accusing them of “peddling a particular type of economic policy for 20 years” which “hasn’t delivered growth”.
+Ms Truss dismissed the “consensus of the Treasury, of economists”, accusing them of “peddling a particular type of economic policy for 20 years” that “hasn’t delivered growth”.

 “What people in Britain desperately need now is change.
-We need to unleash investment in our country,” the candidate insisted, arguing her tax cuts would boost “the supply side of the economy”.
+We need to unleash investment in our country,” the candidate insisted, arguing that her tax cuts would boost “the supply side of the economy”.

 “The reason we have inflation is it’s a supply shock, combined with a slightly loose monetary policy over time,” Ms Truss said, adding of her strategy: “It’s not a gamble.”

-But Dr Jo Michell, associate professor of Economics at UWE Bristol, told The Independent: “The tax cuts she’s proposing are more likely to be inflationary so, on balance of probability, her comments are false.
+But Dr Jo Michell, associate professor of economics at UWE Bristol, told The Independent: “The tax cuts she’s proposing are more likely to be inflationary so, on balance of probability, her comments are false.

-“It’s certainly a gamble – saying the plan has no risk [of increasing inflation] is ridiculous.”
+“It’s certainly a gamble.
+Saying the plan has no risk [of increasing inflation] is ridiculous.”

 Frances Coppola, a financial economist and writer, warned of a strong likelihood that the plans would “backfire” and damage the economy, saying: “These tax cuts are likely to be inflationary in the short-term.”

-She likened the situation to Edward Heath’s “dash for growth”, blamed for runaway inflation in the 1970s, adding: “Liz Truss is using the exactly the same argument – that inflation will fix itself if we get the economy growing.”
+She likened the situation to Edward Heath’s “dash for growth”, blamed for runaway inflation in the 1970s, adding: “Liz Truss is using exactly the same argument – that inflation will fix itself if we get the economy growing.”

-Mr Sunak added his own criticism, agreeing such tax cuts would be “inflationary”, telling LBC Radio: “If the government goes on a huge borrowing spree, that is only going to make the situation worse.”
+Mr Sunak added his own criticism, agreeing that such tax cuts would be “inflationary”, telling LBC Radio: “If the government goes on a huge borrowing spree, that is only going to make the situation worse.”

+The former chancellor has admitted he is the outsider in the battle for No 10, despite winning the support of 137 Conservative MPs, a sizeable lead on the foreign secretary’s 113.

+As well as the tax cuts row, he is vulnerable to the anger of some Tory members that he helped trigger Boris Johnson’s departure – by resigning – while Ms Truss stood by him.

 Register for free to continue reading